Samoa Joe: Independent circuit (2001–2015)

 Joe wrestled for many independent promotions from 2001 to 2015, including IWA Mid-South, Pro Wrestling Guerrilla, Jersey All Pro Wrestling, the United Wrestling Federation, Full Impact Pro, and Major League Wrestling.
 In 2004, Joe won IWA Mid-South's Revolution Strong Style Tournament.
-In 2006, Joe won the Twin Wrestling Entertainment Championship and the Ballpark Brawl Natural Heavyweight Championship.
-In the same year, he won the Extreme Wrestling Federation's Xtreme 8 Tournament.
+On June 11, 2005, Joe faced Necro Butcher at IWA Mid-South's "Something to Prove" event in an "infamous" and "brutal" match that was later featured on a 2026 episode of Dark Side of the Ring.

 Ring of Honor (2002–2008)

 In 2002, Samoa Joe joined the ranks of the nascent Philadelphia, Pennsylvania-based promotion Ring of Honor (ROH), which had been impressed by his work in Japan and on the United States independent circuit.
 He debuted in October 2002 at "Glory By Honor" as Christopher Daniels's "hired assassin", brought in to defeat Daniels's chief enemy, Low Ki.
 Originally booked for a single match against Low Ki, Joe impressed fans with his extremely stiff and hard-hitting style that resembled a mixed martial arts fighter more than a wrestler, resulting in ROH booking him full-time.

 Joe in March 2015 upon his return to Ring of Honor.

 Joe quickly rose through the ranks and became ROH Champion by defeating Xavier at Night of Champions in March 2003.
 After he defeated The Zebra Kid at "Frontiers of Honor" in London, England in May 2003, the title was renamed the ROH World Championship.
 Joe held the title for a record 645 days, defending the title 29 times in the United States and in Europe.
 During this time, he had a trilogy of title defenses against CM Punk.
 In June 2004, Joe successfully defended the ROH World Championship against Shinya Makabe in a bout promoted by New Japan Pro-Wrestling at the Inoki Dojo in Santa Monica, California.
-Joe's reign finally ended after 645 days when he lost to Austin Aries at Final Battle in December 2004.
+Joe's reign ended after 645 days when he lost to Austin Aries at Final Battle 2004 in December 2004.
+His title reign was praised for the quality of the matches and the exposition given to ROH.
+Writing for PWInsider.com, Mike Johnson called Joe the best ROH World Champion, comparing him to Harley Race or Ric Flair as traveling champion.